-Therefore, regular tartar sauce is unsuitable for vegans and people with an allergy to eggs.
+As a result, regular tartar sauce is unsuitable for vegans and people with an allergy to eggs.
 Some people may also be allergic to other ingredients found in tartar sauce, such as lemons, dill, or mustard.

 If you’re allergic to any of these items, you may need to avoid tartar sauce or choose an allergen-free variety.

-However, these populations may need to avoid homemade tartar sauce that contains mayonnaise made from raw or unpasteurized eggs, because this ingredient may increase the risk of foodborne illnesses such as Salmonella poisoning (
+These populations may need to avoid homemade tartar sauce that contains mayonnaise made from raw or unpasteurized eggs, because this ingredient may increase the risk of foodborne illnesses such as Salmonella poisoning (

 Tartar sauce is high in sodium and vitamin K, two micronutrients that some people may need to limit.
 It’s also generally unsuitable for vegans and those with an allergy to eggs.